avh4/elm-format/README.md

 # elm-format

-> `elm-format` is still in beta.
-If you run into any problems, please [report them](https://github.com/avh4/elm-format/issues).
->
-> **The format produced by elm-format may change significantly before the 1.0.0 release.**  If this will cause problems for you, please refrain from using elm-format during the beta-test period.

 `elm-format` formats [Elm](https://elm-lang.org) source code according to a standard set of rules based on [the official Elm Style Guide](https://elm-lang.org/docs/style-guide).
 It is inspired by the popular [gofmt](https://blog.golang.org/go-fmt-your-code).

 The benefits of `elm-format`:
  - It makes code **easier to write**, because you never have to worry about minor formatting concerns while powering out new code.